Hyndavi-14/Tourism-Flow-Analyzer/README.md

 This dashboard-based project combines data engineering, statistical analysis, and interactive visual storytelling to uncover patterns in tourist behavior and evaluate how festivals or large-scale events influence travel patterns and tourism-based economies.

-The system integrates multiple reliable U.S. datasets (TSA, NPS, Hotel Occupancy, Event Calendars) and provides interactive dashboards with real-time hotspot/off-season maps.
+The system integrates multiple reliable U.S. datasets (NPS, Hotel Occupancy, Event Calendars) and provides interactive dashboards with real-time hotspot/off-season maps.

 ## _Objectives:_